hachmannlab/chemml/doc/_build/html/_sources/CMLWInputFile.rst.txt

     be inside the quotation marks.

 - Greater-than sign (>)
-    Greater-than sign (>) is for sending outputs or receiveing inputs.
-Thus you can connect different blocks with each other.
-The sending and receiving feature helps to have the predefined tokens of one block in other blocks.
+    Greater-than sign (>) is all you need to design the send/receive stream ( to send outputs or to receive inputs).
+Thus, it facilitates connection between different blocks.
+Every block includes some predefined tokens (container names) to receive information from other blocks or to send a piece of information out.
 This way a workflow of blocks can be designed.

-    To keep track of inputs and outputs you have to assigne them together with a unique identification (ID) number.
+    To keep track of inputs and outputs you have to assign a unique identification (ID) number to each token.
 This number can be any integer.
-The ChemML Wrapper will extract, and append the sent output of one block with the received input of another block through these unique IDs.
+The ChemML Wrapper will extract, and assign the sent output of one block to the received input of another block through these unique IDs.
 However the name of tokens are predefined by each block and can be found in the CMLWReference_.
 To distinguish the send and receive actions you just need to switch the position of token and ID, in a way that: